honors + affiliations

 United States of America

 Christina M. Vitale is an associate in Morgan Lewis's Litigation Practice.
 Ms. Vitale's practice focuses on civil, commercial, environmental litigation, federal energy regulatory law, and related transactions.
-She has represented clients in civil, commercial, and environmental litigation in both state and federal courts, as well as before federal energy regulatory agencies.
+She has represented clients in civil, commercial, and environmental litigation in both state and federal courts, as well as before federal energy and financial regulatory agencies such as the Consumer Financial Protection Bureau.

 Ms. Vitale has represented an international oilfield services company in multidistrict litigation in the U.S. District Court for the Eastern District of Louisiana involving the oil spill by the oil rig the "Deepwater Horizon" in the Gulf of Mexico.
-She has also advised clients on federal energy regulatory compliance issues regarding expanding existing facilities, proposing new facilities, as well as transactions involving the acquisition or sale of power plants and natural gas transportation/storage facilities owned by financial investment companies.
+She has also represented an international financial services company in both federal regulatory and state attorney general investigations.
+She has advised clients on federal energy regulatory compliance issues regarding expanding existing facilities, proposing new facilities, as well as transactions involving the acquisition or sale of power plants and natural gas transportation/storage facilities owned by financial investment companies.
 Ms. Vitale has also advised clients on U.S. Securities and Exchange Commission filings relating to both equity and debt offerings, and the sale or acquisition of energy facilities as well as related assets.

 Ms. Vitale has represented shippers and marketers of petroleum products in complex oil-pipeline litigation involving cost-of-service rates as well as index rates.
 She has also assisted in the representation of petroleum products marketers as well as natural gas pipelines and storage facilities with internal investigations of compliance with FERC regulations and policies.